rei/rei-cedar-docs/docs/components/cta/README.md

 </template>
 ```

-While cdr-cta looks like a button, it's actually an anchor, and should never be used where a button is preferable.
-Furthermore, cdr-cta should never be assigned a role of button.

-If you need to make a link that does not look like a button, use cdr-link.
+The `cdr-cta` component looks like a button; however it's actually an anchor:
+- Do not use when a button is preferable such as triggering an action
+- Do not assign the role of button
+- For basic links, use [cdr-link](/components/link/)

 ## Accessibility